 18. Replace the Apple Pencil tip

-Take a closer look at the Apple Pencil tip.
-If it’s worn out, you will have to buy a replacement from Apple.
-Note: Apple provides an extra tip in the box with Apple Pencil 1st generation, but not with the 2nd generation.
-So, you will have to buy one separately, and it comes in a pack of four for $19.
+Apple provides an extra tip in the box with Apple Pencil 1st generation, but not with any other model.
+So, you’ll have to buy one separately, and it comes in a pack of four for $19.

 19. Get a new Apple Pencil

-As a final resort, if you still face lags and poor performance while using your Apple Pencil, consider taking it (along with your iPad) to an Apple Store.
+As a final resort, if you still face lagging and poor performance while using your Apple Pencil, consider taking it (along with your iPad) to an Apple Store.
 Get it inspected, and if there is a major issue, you may have to buy a new stylus.